Lucien-XIAO/Lucien-XIAO.github.io/PMA/Markov-II/index.md

     *
 * **Difficulty coefficient:** ⭐⭐⭐⭐
 * **Characteristics:**
-    * The pace is fast and there’s a lot of content, but it’s not very difficult.
+    * The pace is fast and there’s a lot of content.
     * The teacher especially likes to use original questions from past finals on the final exam.
     * You may bring notes and any handwritten or printed material (including your own answers from previous exams) to the final exam